 How can this be achieved?

 There are enterprise frameworks like LeSS, SAFe and Nexus that your teams can use.
 For maximum scalability, it is important to apply its principles both deeply and broadly, upstream and downstream with DevOps as a compliment.
+Hire DevOps Engineer from us so that they can help you to introduce DevOps to complement Agile at scale.

 The most difficult step in anything is getting started.
 Specifically, for agile, you should first adopt agile architectures and tools.
 Take a look at the market and you will identify dozens of solutions that increase collaboration, help businesses become more visible, and deliver faster without quality compromise.